- Text Size +

 Dasa read through the current serialization of Ina's work, and genuinely liked it.
 The series pertained to giant monsters.
 Among the work, there were even two characters shamelessly inserted reflecting them; except Ina was a scientist and Dasa was a giant combat maid fighting monsters.
 In this case, Dina and Idasa respectively.

-Due to this discovery, Dasa ended up discovering the massive folder named ‘Didasa’ and witnessed the unholy nature of the Galactic community's lust.
+Due to this discovery, Dasa ended up discovering the massive folder named ‘Didasa’ and witnessed the unholy nature of the Milky Way Galaxy's degeneracy.
 Despite the quiet horror crawling into her AI core, the countless fanart had inspired the small android.

 Leaving the workstation, she entered the bridge and began to adjust and override the spaceship camper's navigation plan.
 Simultaneously, she analyzed a battery of signals that have traveled the great void of space.